 Your powerful decision

 Your burning desire to succeed raises your level of commitment.
 No one can rob you of your decision to succeed.
 Your purpose provides meaning, strength and motivation.
 Doing something you love that’s profitable and also helps people makes you one of the fortunate few.

-Your deep inner drive to succeed propels you forward even when others had long ago given up and called it quits.Your deep inner drive to succeed propels you forward even when others had long ago given up and… Click To Tweet
+Your deep inner drive to succeed propels you forward even when others had long ago given up and called it quits.Your deep inner drive to succeed propels you forward even when others had long ago given up and called it quits.
+Click To Tweet

 Strong dedication is next

 Your burning desire to succeed removes obstacles.
 Most of all, excuses suddenly disappear.
 Instead of avoiding something because it’s uncomfortable, you’re now stepping up to the challenge.